-The Royal Borough of Windsor & Maidenhead, Bracknell Forest Council, Reading Borough Council and Wokingham Borough Council (collectively referred to as the 'Central & Eastern Berkshire Authorities'), are working in partnership to produce a Joint Minerals & Waste Plan which will guide minerals and waste decision-making in the Plan area for the period up to 2036.
+The Royal Borough of Windsor & Maidenhead, Bracknell Forest Council, Reading Borough Council and Wokingham Borough Council (collectively referred to as the 'Central and Eastern Berkshire Authorities'), are working in partnership to produce a Joint Minerals and Waste Plan which will guide minerals and waste decision-making in the Plan area for the period up to 2036.

 Draft minerals and waste plan consultation - August 2018

 The second stage in plan-preparation was the production of a Draft Plan (formerly referred to as "Preferred Options").
 The purpose of this consultation was to engage the community in discussion on managing minerals and waste for the next 20 years.
 It was also an opportunity to gather more local evidence to determine the plan policies and site allocations.

 The consultation period ran from Monday 6 August 2018 to Friday 12 October 2018.
 In April 2019, a report was published summarising the responses made to this consultation.

 All documents are available to view on the consultation website at: Hants.gov.uk - Draft Plan Consultation 2018

 The consultation paper formed the first stage in plan-preparation.
 The purpose of this consultation was to engage the community in discussion on the issues for managing minerals and waste for the next 20 years.
 It was also an opportunity to gather more evidence to inform the options for the plan policies and site allocations.

 Consultation period: From Friday 9 June 2017 to Friday 21 July 2017.

 All consultation documents, including the consultation paper, background papers, and FAQs are available to view on the consultation website at: Hants.gov.uk - Issues and Options

 A Call for Sites process ran for an 8 week period from Monday 13 March to 5pm - Friday 5 May 2017.